-''' unsigned char x = 100;

-x = 5x +1; '''
+unsigned char x = 100;x = 5x +1;

-Since the width of $unsigned\ char$ is implementation-defined, the computation on x will yield different results for implementations with different widths.
+Since the width of unsigned char is implementation-defined, the computation on x will yield different results for implementations with different widths.

-- Follow the guidelines of TR 24772-1 clause 6.57.5. - Eliminate to the extent possible any reliance on implementation-defined behaviour from programs in order to increase portability.
+- Follow the guidance contained in TR 24772-1 clause 6.57.5. - Eliminate to the extent possible any reliance on implementation-defined behaviour from programs in order to increase portability.
 Even programs that are specifically intended for a particular implementation may in the future be ported to another environment or sections reused for future implementations.